ezhuk/modbus-mcp/README.md

 uv sync
 ```

-Start the Modbus MCP server by running the following command in yor terminal.
+Start the Modbus MCP server by running the following command in your terminal.
 It defaults to using the `Streamable HTTP` transport on port `8000`.

 ```bash
 uv run modbus-mcp